-Fire and flow of buried emotions I had commanded to lie still Gulping down anger Silencing the rage I waited time to heal; They gurgle wildly In gorges of the heart Streaming in deadly cascade Burning lava from hell Surging from the gallows All the venom I had held!
+Fire and flow of buried emotions I had commanded to lie still Gulping down anger Silencing the rage I waited for time to heal; They gurgled wildly In gorges of the heart Streamed in deadly cascade Burning lava from hell Surged from the gallows Spilled as luminous pain All the venom I had held!

 Pursuing us Watching over all The silent hum From a digital world Surveillance drones Chasing us, even in The sleeping hours; For how they evolve To read our dreams Fathom what our Greatest fears are!
 Thus, we lay bare Before artificial gods!

 I walked the obscure path Traversed distances, alone I doubted myself, lonely Craving for company; At the end of the rainbow I searched high and low Magical messages to know “It is okay to be on your own To make choices, unknown For in silence, grows The strength of souls!”